adityatarwatkar26/Coffee-Sales-Analysis/README.md

 ➝ Suggests limited user interaction in early morning and late evening.

--The morning hours (8–10 AM) are the most critical time window for transactions.
+- The morning hours (8–10 AM) are the most critical time window for transactions.

--After 11 AM, activity stabilizes but at a moderate level until the evening.
+- After 11 AM, activity stabilizes but at a moderate level until the evening.

--Engagement drops significantly after 6 PM, showing minimal activity late in the day.
+- Engagement drops significantly after 6 PM, showing minimal activity late in the day.

   🏆<H2>**Key Takeaways**</H2>